tekke/Plaintu.be/README.md

 PlainTu.be
 ==============

-A simpler alternative to Youtube Design.
-Built with EmberJS ** Note: The code is sperimental - work in progress.
+A simpler alternative to Youtube Design.<br /> Built with EmberJS<br/>* Note: The code is sperimental - work in progress.

 Demo: http://plaintu.be